un33k/django-finalware/README.md

 Running the tests
 ====================

-Here how your run the test:
+To run the unit test:

     python manage.py test